 If you like perfume and scented body products, you’ll absolutely adore Sweet Fern.
 This award-winning niche perfumery stocks hard-to-source and unique scents from around the world.
 You can get your hands on some very exclusive perfumes made under royal seal by Penhaligon’s of London, including the personal favourite of the late Princess Diana.
 Sweet Fern also stocks a full range of Aesop products.
 Fragrance masterclasses are offered to help you find your signature scent.

 For homewares and gifts with a difference, head to Bridge Street Mall and peruse the eclectic offerings of Wen & Ware.
-Wendy McLachlan and husband Doug transformed a former bank into a homewares and gift store in 2002, which offers everything from handmade bowls from the Philippines to tote bags made from recycled tents once used by the French army.
-Wendy and Doug also produce their own range of scented candles (dubbed Nomad after their lifestyle).
-Their staff are famous for their expertise in gift wrapping.
+The store stocks everything from handmade bowls from the Philippines to tote bags made from recycled tents once used by the French army.
+The staff here are famous for their gift wrapping expertise.

 Part garden and part outdoor gallery, the Ballarat Botanical Gardens are superb.

-The 40 hectare gardens are renowned for their many statues — including Prime Minister’s Avenue, which features bronze busts of every Australian Prime Minister since federation.
+The 40 hectare gardens are renowned for their many statues — including Prime Minister’s Avenue, which features bronze busts of every Australian prime minister since federation (although the city is struggling to keep up with the recent turnover of PMs).
 Twelve Carrara marble statues — gifted to Ballarat by wealthy local Thomas Stoddart in 1884 — are dotted throughout the gardens.
-There are giant redwoods, a rose garden, and the lovely Robert Clarke Conservatory with its stunning seasonal floral displays.
-Don’t miss the statuary pavilion.

 Opposite the Botanical Gardens, Lake Wendouree is another of Ballarat’s treasured outdoor spaces.
 In 1956 the lake was home to the rowing, canoeing and kayaking events of the Melbourne Olympic Games.
 The famous Olympic rings are still on display here 60 years later.
-The six kilometre circuit around the lake is popular with joggers and those after a sedate stroll.
+The six-kilometre circuit around the lake is popular with joggers and those who prefer a sedate stroll.

 Louise travelled as a guest of Ballarat Heritage Tours.

 Do you have any tips to add to our Ballarat travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock